bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 If you have a Seagate Central that has stopped functioning then it may be necessary to manually extract the data stored on the Central's internal hard drive.
-This document discusses how to accomplish this using a Windows 10 based system using software from Paragon and using a Linux system.
+This document discusses how to accomplish this using either a Windows 10 based system and software from Paragon or using a Linux system.
 We then discuss some deeper technical reasons why recovering data from a Seagate Central hard drive is particularly complicated and talk about the Seagate Central drive partitioning scheme.